If you had a heart attack. Now what?

 - Take your medication as prescribed.

 - Attend your follow-up appointments.
-Attend your follow-up appointment with doctor will help you to keep track of your condition and recovery.
+Attend your follow-up appointment with the doctor will help you to keep track of your condition and recovery.

 - Get support.
 If you scared after the heart attack, getting support from loved ones or from people who had a heart attack can help you.

-We recommends beginning heart disease prevention early in life, starting by assessing your risk factors and start to keep them low.
+We recommend beginning heart disease prevention early in life, starting by assessing your risk factors and start to keep them low.
 As soon as you manage your risk factors, the better your chance of leading a healthy heart.

 - Tobacco smoke: the people who are smokers they are at the greatest risk of developing coronary heart disease is much higher than that of non-smokers.
-The other people who does not smoke but exposure to smoke can increases the risk of heart disease.
+The other people who do not smoke but exposure to smoke can increases the risk of heart disease.